 ACA is a nonprofit organization curating and preserving a vast catalog of American music, with scores from 1905 to the present day.
 Musicians around the world discover works through composers.com and distributors ACA is working with worldwide.
 ACA provides education and support for the public, including licensing independent classical music for online video or theatrical filmed performances, mechanical and streaming rights for recordings, and staged dramatic uses on behalf of affiliated composers.

 - Composers join a collective publishing catalog, promoting their works to reach a wider audience, including a network of contemporary music distributors worldwide and the general public.

 - While ACA acquires some exclusive rights in order to properly represent its catalog, affiliated ACA composers retain full ownership of their copyrights and intellectual property.

-- Affiliated ACA composers share in the sales & licensing income through commissions paid to them by ACA, separate from performance royalties earned from BMI or ASCAP.
+- Affiliated ACA composers share in the sales & licensing income through commissions, on eligible scores.
 Earn more income from more sources by joining a publishing collective such as ACA.

-Applications for membership may be submitted for consideration on an ongoing basis, and are reviewed semiannually by ACA's Publishing Committee.
-Any U.S. citizen or permanent resident composer can apply for publishing services at ACA, however you must first be affiliated with BMI or ASCAP before applying.
+ACA is always looking for great music.
+Applications for joining the catalog may be submitted for consideration on an ongoing basis, and are reviewed semiannually by ACA's Publishing Committee.
+Any composer affiliated with BMI or ASCAP is eligible.